shinypb/feedfilterer/README.md

 read.

 ## Adding new rules to mark things as read
-To add a new rule, create a new JavaScript file in the [rules](./rules) directory that exports a single function.
+To add a new rule, create a new JavaScript file in your [rules](./rules) directory that exports a single function.
 This function should accept a `FeedItem` and return true if the item should be marked as read.